THE ROAD TO 100%

 ZEVs available in Canada

-There are currently 68 different ZEVs available to Canadians including battery electric and plug in hybrid vehicles.
+There are currently over 70 different ZEVs available to Canadians including battery electric and plug in hybrid vehicles.
 View the full list here

 Automakers are providing Canadians with ZEVs to suit their diverse driving needs from compact cars to SUVs and pick up trucks and everything in between.

 Zero-Emission vehicles (ZEV)

 A ZEV is a vehicle that has the potential to produce no tailpipe emissions.
 They can still have a conventional internal combustion engine, but must also be able to operate without using it.
 ZEVs include battery-electric, plug-in hybrid electric and hydrogen fuel cell vehicles.

 Battery electric vehicles are vehicles powered solely by an electric motor/battery pack that can be recharged from an external source as well as from regenerative braking.